-Aligning Customer Sentiment with Service Delivery (Blog #4 in a Series)
+Aligning Customer Sentiment with Service Delivery (Part 4)

 This blog series began with “How Call Center QA Improves NPS and Customer Experience,” continued with “Correlating NPS and QA Scoring: Driving Shareholder Value” and "Understanding the Customer Journey through Your Contact Center" as we address how Quality Assurance in the contact center is being used by organizations, large and small, to improve NPS and overall customer experience.
 This blog post is the fourth and final in the series.